 The basin on the nightstand had been emptied and wiped clean of blood.
-Beside it lay a fresh cloth, bar of pine tar soap, horn comb, and a small, round pocket mirror, presumably put out for Dana's use.
+Beside it lay a fresh cloth, a bar of pine tar soap, horn comb, and a small, round pocket mirror, presumably put out for Dana's use.
 A kettle of water heated over the fire.

 Tucked beneath the edge of the basin was a piece of folded notepaper.
-"GONE TO GET BREAKFAST" was all it said.
+Gone to get breakfast was all it said.
 Dana set it back on the stand and picked up the mirror to inspect her injured eye.

 A periorbital hematoma, as black as the ink on Mr. Mulder's note, dominated the right side of her face.
 Thankfully, there was no actual trauma to the eyeball itself.
 The bruises would heal in a week's time, with no lasting damage.

 Overall, Dana felt much improved this morning.
 Her headache and queasiness were gone, and she felt thoroughly rested, thanks in large part to having spent the night in Mr. Mulder's bed, not perched awkwardly on the bench beside his table.
-She should have been annoyed with him for moving her, but since she awoke fully dressed, buttons buttoned, and garters in place, she deduced he had done nothing untoward while she slept.
+She should be annoyed with him for moving her, but since she awoke fully dressed, buttons buttoned, and garters in place, she deduced he had done nothing untoward while she slept.
 Evidently he retained some civilized manners despite his otherwise unconventional behavior and primitive living conditions.

 Her appearance was frightful.
 Blood and mud caked her hair.
-Her cheeks and chin were streaked with dirt and her formerly white shirt was filthy and torn, exposing her cleavage and even a bit of corset, she noticed now.
+Her cheeks and chin were streaked with dirt and her formerly white blouse was filthy and torn, exposing her cleavage and even a bit of corset, she noticed now.
 To think she had eaten dinner with Mr. Mulder last night while in such a state!

 She filled the basin with hot water from the kettle and did her best to scrub the blood and grime from her face, neck, and décolletage with soap and cloth.
 She daubed at her hairline and brow carefully so as not to reopen the wound there.
 After several minutes, she felt satisfied that she was as clean as she was going to get under the circumstances, so began to work on her hair.